Khel Now logo

 3. Philippe Coutinho (Liverpool to FC Barcelona) – €160m (including add-ons)

 Another player was signed in the same window as Dembele.
 Coutinho was brought in to bring the creativity that FC Barcelona lost with Neymar’s departure.
 A transfer that was even more costly than Dembele has fared even worse than the Frenchman.
-After a difficult four years constituting of loan spell and knee surgeries, Coutinho is now regaining fitness ahead of the new season.
+After a difficult four years consisting of a loan spell and knee surgeries, Coutinho is now regaining fitness ahead of the new season.

 Coutinho has already missed the Copa America 2021 and will be hoping to get a long run of injury-free games before the 2022 FIFA World Cup.